ostad-ai/Python-Everything/README.md

 7) Emojis in Python with some examples.
 8) Working with polynomials represented by lists in Python.
 Here, we implement, from scratch, addition and multiplication of two polynomials.
 9) Removing punctuations from a given text.
 Here, we also download a text-file from the Internet using *request* of *urllib*.
+10) Dictionaries in Python: Introduction, from creating to accessing, updating, deleting items, and copying.